MoldyMacaroniX/dashword.net/_src/posts/socializing.md

 ---
-title: "Socializing"
+title: Socializing & Creating In Geometry Dash
-desc: "In this lesson, we’ll focus on the social aspect of creating."
+desc: In this lesson, we'll focus on the social aspect of creating.
 image: /assets/img/GDCSBanner.jpg
 date: 2022-02-20
 tags: